lgperrin/Network-Security/README.md

 - **Tool Used:** Wireshark
 - **Method:**
   1. Open the packet capture file with Wireshark.
-  2. Use "Protocol Hierarchy" under the statistics tools to view the percentage of bytes for each protocol, giving an idea of the traffic composition.
+  2. Use "_Protocol Hierarchy_" under the statistics tools to view the percentage of bytes for each protocol, giving an idea of the traffic composition.
   3. Summarize these statistics in a PowerPoint slide, focusing on main transport layer protocols like TCP, UDP, etc.

 ### Identification of IP Addresses